 The Regional Committee for Medical and Health Research Ethics at the Committees for Clinical Trials of Drugs and Medical Devices (REK KULMU) has evaluated study [582681] and has granted preapproval.

-You have the right to file a complaint about the processing of your information to the Data Protection Authority.
+You have the right to file a complaint about the processing of the patient's information to the Data Protection Authority.

 CONTACT INFORMATON